arcticsecurity/public/docs/Harmonization.md

 We recognize that for traditional database schemas this approach may be challenging, but converting spaces into underscores in the attribute names should not be an impossible undertaking.
 The idea of the ontology, after all, is to be a human readable abstraction.

-On the note of human readability, we endeavour to strike a balance between attribute name length and readability.
+On the note of human readability, we endeavor to strike a balance between attribute name length and readability.
 For technical people, "src port" may be natural, but "source port" is more readable; on the other hand, "reverse dns" instead of "reverse domain name system name" is more practical.
 The important point is to have a clear naming convention and adhere to it: "destination domain name" is unwieldy, but "dst domain name" or "dst dns" would not use the same rationale as "domain name".

 In summary, the underlying idea of this ontology is to provide a good foundation on which to build, whether the use case is filtering, aggregation, reporting or alerting.
 Not having to deal with, say, 32 names for an IP address makes life a lot easier at the end of the pipeline.